adlnet/tla/adl-lrs-proxy/README.md

 ## Things to Note
 - **This project is in development and should be used with caution.**
-- **This project is not directly associated with the ADL Initiative.**
 - **This project DOES NOT include SMTP configuration!**
 - **This project DOES NOT create a Django superuser by default.**